 As you can see, I’ve already selected the first 5 soup recipes I want to try.

-A few days later, Kari was out shopping and saw the pastry book on display (“Made. by Lia”).
+A few days later, Kari was shopping and saw the pastry book on display (“Made. by Lia”).

 It was a fun night out and we’re both looking forward to some new items on our home menus.